bretmullinix/ansible-for-beginners/t5-creating-custom-modules/readme.md

 ## Purpose

 The purpose of this document is to show how to create Ansible modules.
-Sometimes the developer does not have a good Ansible module to leverage for his/her purposes.
-In this case, writing their own Ansible module might make sense.T
+Sometimes a developer does not have a good Ansible module to leverage for his/her purposes.
+In this case, writing their own Ansible module might make sense.

 ## Prerequisites